sanketnawale/Rainfall-Predication-for-Dhule-City/README.md

 # Step 3

-Now we will make the graph with more vraibles
+Now we will make the graph with more variables

 x_f = X.filter(['TempAvgF', 'DewPointAvgF', 'HumidityAvgPercent',
                 'SeaLevelPressureAvgInches', 'VisibilityAvgMiles',